GeorgDangl/eeE-BIM-API/doc/repository-services-01/domain_service.md

 **Resource URL (1) **: *GET /eee-repos/{version}/projects/project-id/domains*

-**Resource URL (2) **: *GET /eee-repos/{version}/projects/project-id/multimodels/multimodel-id/domains*

 element | explanation
 --------|-----------|
 *eee-repos*	|Shorthand for eeEmbedded Repository Services|
 *version*	|States version of the API to use, allowing multiple versions of API for upgrading.|
 *project_id*	|Project to list domains for.
-If skipped, multimodel_id will implicitly define project *multimodel_id*	| Multimodel to list **used** domains for.
-If skipped, all domains in project will be listed.
- |If both *project_id* and *multimodel_id* is skipped, all domains in server will be listed.
+If skipped, all domains in server will be listed.

 Returns list of {domain_url, {domain_meta_data}}.
 JSON Schema not shown (trivial).
 If server does not support direct concept of domain, *domain_url* is not returned.

-** NOTE: **

-* Domains belong on project level.
-To retrieve a list of recommended domains for new model uploads, the list should be retrieved from project level, and not from multimodel level.
-* To retrive a list of domains acutally used in a multimodel level, add

 **Example (project level):**